folio-org/okapi/doc/guide.md

  * minute 0-59
  * hour 0-23
- * day of month 1-31 *
+ * day of month 1-31, doesn't execute in months without that day
- * month 1-12
+ * month 1-12, 1=jan, 2=feb, 3=mar, .., 12=dec
- * weekday 1-7, may be given as strings "monday", "tuesday", ..

-(*): depending on month and year!

-Each token can be:

- * value: integer for match unit of given value
- * `*`: asterisk to match any value (wildcard)
- * `*/`step: occur at steps in the range for possible values for the unit
- * These may be combined , (no whitespace between)
+ * weekday 0-7, where 0=sun, 1=mon, 2=tue, .., 6=sat, 7=sun

+Time is in UTC.
+Month and weekday names are case insensitive.

 Examples: